 Utah is home to many terrific advocacy groups who connect, support, and elevate diverse and underrepresented talent.
 EDCUtah works closely with these partner organizations and can make local introductions to additional advocacy groups upon client request.
 In addition to the partners below, Living Color Utah maintains a wide range of resources for diverse Utahns and their families.

 To stay informed about news and events affecting Utah's multicultural communities, sign up for the weekly newsletter from the Utah Division of Multicultural Affairs.

 "Economic development and DEI are connected at the hip.
 It's imperative that we enable every dynamic in a community.
 Nobody can be left out if we're going to reach an economy's full potential." — Tom Morgan, Executive Vice President of Zions Bank and EDCUtah board chair emeritus

 In late 2020, EDCUtah chartered a Diversity, Equity, and Inclusion (DEI) Board Committee.
-Members include executives from private companies, Utah communities, and the State of Utah
+Members include executives from private companies, Utah communities, and the State of Utah.
+The committee seeks to:

 “Economic development is inseparable from diversity, equity, and inclusion.
 We look forward to adding our strength to the many community partners who are already doing groundbreaking work to support diverse talent in Utah, and we won’t stop until Utah enjoys the most inclusive economy in the nation.”